manoth-msft/home-assistant-berlin-transport/README.md

-# Berlin (BVG) and Brandenburg (VBB) transport widget for Home Assistant
+# 🚉 Berlin (BVG) and Brandenburg (VBB) transport widget for Home Assistant

-Custom integration that displays upcoming departures from your defined public transport stops for Berlin and Brandenburg.

-This repository contains only the integration, **the Lovelace card itself lives here: https://github.com/vas3k/lovelace-berlin-transport-card**

-You need to install them both.
-Preferably through HACS.
-We have separated two repositories to make installation through it more convenient.
+This Home Assistant integration brings live public transport data from Berlin and Brandenburg directly to your smart home dashboard — covering both BVG (Berlin) and VBB (Brandenburg) networks.

+Whether you're heading to work, picking up the kids, or just wondering when the next Ringbahn arrives — this integration shows upcoming departures from your selected stops, including line numbers, destinations, and departure times.
+All in real time, beautifully displayed like a digital station board.

 ![](./docs/screenshots/timetable-card.jpg)